 The reason why I love teaching posing so much is because it has changed my career from just another photographer in L.A., shooting natural light on the beach, to someone whose clients feel like I have a grasp on what I am doing, that I am a professional, experienced, and skilled photographer.
 Also, that if I need to use my skill to create a more flattering look, I can do so.
 The biggest mistake photographers make in the industry is thinking that it isn’t their style to pose, or they do not need to learn it because that is not what they do.

 Out of all the skills you can learn in photography, I honestly believe posing is the one that is the most misunderstood.
 Posing is not contorting your clients’ bodies into a mold you memorize.
 That is not posing.
 A photographer who knows posing well can let people be themselves.
 The only difference between a photographer who is skilled in posing and one who is not is you have a much greater quantity of flattering images because you are injecting skill into your subject’s movement, rather than putting it all on them.
 If you are going to shoot weddings, please take 5 minutes to learn about posing.
 When you understand how people move naturally on their own, you can correct natural pitfalls like slouching or unnatural interaction.

 What is your favorite lens for taking portraits?

-If I choose not to show context, say it’s a messy house or an unideal location, I take a 50mm lens off and put on my 200mm or my 7200mm on.
-Shoot at 200mm as much as I can to remove the scene.
+If I choose not to show context, say it’s a messy house or an unideal location, I take a 50mm lens off and put on my 70mm-200mm on.
+I shoot at 70mm-200mm as much as I can to remove the scene.
 I don’t do it by cropping very tight on the face.
-If you are going to shoot with a 200mm lens, back up and let the photo breath.
+If you are going to shoot with a 70mm-200mm lens, back up and let the photo breath.